Walking Witness: Civic Responsibility in the Shadow of the Holocaust

 Fulbright-Hays Group Project Abroad trip for educators

-The Walking Witness trip followed the wartime life experiences of four Toledo-area Holocaust survivors, whose testimonies were included in the WGTE Toledo Stories film, Bearing Witness: The Voices of Our Survivors.
-Coupled with the Bearing Witness Summer Institute, hosted by Bowling Green State University, the trip empowered educators to create effective curriculum for the subject area in their language arts' and social studies' classrooms.
-We also brought experienced media teachers to help document the experience.
-This four-week trip included Poland, Hungary, and Greece respectively.
+The Walking Witness trip follows the wartime life experiences of four Toledo-area Holocaust survivors, whose testimonies were included in the WGTE Toledo Stories film, Bearing Witness: The Voices of Our Survivors.
+Coupled with the Bearing Witness Summer Institute, hosted by Bowling Green State University, the trip empowers educators to create effective curriculum for the subject area in their language arts' and social studies' classrooms.
+We are also bringing experienced media teachers to help document the experience.
+This four-week trip includes Poland, Hungary, and Greece respectively.

-This program was funded by a Fulbright-Hays Group Projects Abroad (GPA) Program grant, U.S. Department of Education. www.ed.gov/programs/iegpsgpa/index.html.
+This program is funded by a Fulbright-Hays Group Projects Abroad (GPA) Program grant, U.S. Department of Education. www.ed.gov/programs/iegpsgpa/index.html.

-We are documented the entire trip with our educators, performing many interviews with local people, and exploring historical sites through video, audio, and photography.
+We are documenting the entire trip with our educators, performing interviews with local people, and exploring historical sites through video, audio, and photography.
 These documents will be used in future digital curriculum projects and possible films.